Tranzystor/redux-cached-pagination/Readme.md

 * ```getPaginationParams```, ```updatePaginationParams``` - redux slice used to store another parameters connected with pagination.
 It's a place to store custom data.
 In DEMO application (virtual case) this method is used to store selected row index.

 * ```getTotalElements``` - selector provides total elements count for current search params.
-* ```etPage``` - selector provides page content by given page number.
+* ```getPage``` - selector provides page content by given page number.
 If page doesn't exist, it returns null and doesn't fetch page.

 ## Standard pagination demo